Things to do

 There is a range of accommodation in and around Longreach.
 For more information see tourism information links.

-The park has no walking tracks but you can wander around the river and waterholes.
+The park has no formal walking tracks but you can wander around the river and waterholes.
 As Lochern is relatively quiet and the terrain is gentle the habitat drive is also suitable for walking.

 When walking, wear sun protection and sturdy shoes, carry plenty of water, and follow other safety advice.